fortrabbit/blog/laracon-observations.md

 ---
 title: Laracon observations
-excerpt:    "What we have learned on the Laracon conference 2013 in Amsterdam."
+excerpt: What we have learned on the Laracon conference 2013 in Amsterdam.
 author: fl
 image: laracon.jpg
 created: 2013-09-02
+published: true
+tags:
+  - opinion
 ---

 # We've been to Laracon